 Chinese satellites have picked up new possible plane wreckage in the southern Indian Ocean.
+The P-8 and P-3 spy planes, which the United States is already deploying in the search, also carry "sonobuoys" that are dropped into the sea and use sonar signals to search the waters below.
 "This kind of conduct neglects the lives of all the passengers, shows contempt for all their families, and even more, tramples on the dignity of Chinese people and the Chinese government," they said.

 Nothing has been found in the three days that search crews have been scouring the area where the satellite took images of objects, about 2,500 kilometers (1,550 miles) southwest of Australia.
 The objects could be unrelated to the plane; one possibility is that they fell off one of the cargo vessels that travel in the area.